The existence of a strongly polynomial time simplex algorithm for linear programs: Abstract

 \section{Abstract}

-It is well known that the most challenging question in optimization and discrete geometry is whether there is a strongly polynomial time simplex algorithm for linear programming (LP) problems.
-This paper gives a positive answer to this question by using the parameter analysis technique.
+It is well known that the most challenging question in optimization and discrete geometry is whether there is a strongly polynomial time simplex algorithm for linear programs (LPs).
+This paper gives a positive answer to this question by using the parameter analysis technique presented by us (http://arxiv.org/abs/2006.08104).
 We show that there is a simplex algorithm whose number of pivoting steps does not exceed the number of variables of a LP problem.

 \textbf{Keywords:} Linear programming, parametric linear programming, complement slackness property, projection polyhedron, simplex algorithm, pivot rule, polynomial complexity \\

 \textbf{AMS subject classifications. } 90C05, 90C49, 90C60, 68Q25, 68W40